Yuzper/AML_MiniProject/README.md

 ### Key Experiments & Results
 Both RoBERTa and bert_full achieved high accuracies on our test set, being 97.14% and 99.59% respectfully.
 RoBERTa was trained for an epoch less and therefore could possibly achieve an accuracy more on par with the BERT model, however due to time limitations and compute resource constrain this is left as further work.

 ### Discussion
-Our bert model made 304 mispredictions with 6 of them being false negatives.
+Our BERT model made 304 mispredictions with 6 of them being false negatives.
 Meaning that it more often than not overpredicted AI text.
 Depending on the domain this could be a good trade-off and the current model currently minimizes the amount of AI generated text that can get through it's detection, at the cost of more manual review of tagged content.

-While this experiment worked well as a proof of concept, broadening the scope of the task and moving on-to the other domains present should allow for more interesting analysis of the AI generated text detection, since the approach clearly has no problem with the Reddit subset of the data.
+While this experiment worked well as a proof of concept, broadening the scope of the task and moving on to the other domains present should allow for more interesting analysis of the AI generated text detection, since the approach clearly has no problem with the Reddit subset of the data.

+Another explaination is the base BERT model could already do the task with high accuracy with no fine-tuning needed.
+This could have been looked into by rerunning fine-tuning using increasingly larger subset procentages of the dataset to determine how much the fine-tuning actually contributed to the models performances, if any.

 ---